mattldawson/dts/docs/integration/staging_status.md

 ### Existing implementations

-The JDP's [file staging status endpoint](https://files.jgi.doe.gov/apidoc/#/GET/request_archived_files_requests_read) returns a very elaborate set of status information, most of which is discarded by the DTS.
+The JDP's [file staging status endpoint](https://files.jgi.doe.gov/apidoc/#/GET/request_archived_files_requests_read) returns a very elaborate set of status information, most of which is not used by the DTS.
 As we've discussed in previous sections, the DTS prototype implementation repurposes a lot of existing endpoints for the JDP, and we are prepared to work with your organization to determine how best to wire your